joshmurr/cci-thesis-log/docs/_posts/2020-08-15-docker-containers-jupyter.md

 http://0.0.0.0:3000/?token=e30336427dbc72050b11704ab2e95a77d8b54f73ae1a7a9a
 ```

-The container come pre-installed with most useful Python packaged, but if you come across one you need to install you do that like so:
+The container comes pre-installed with most useful Python packaged, but if you come across one you need to install you do that like so:

 ```bash
 sudo docker exec 9e44b7456795 pip install <package name>